 Number of board members Percentage of the board Number of senior positions on the Board

-Men 3 75% Not applicable
+Men 2 50% Not applicable

-Women 1 25% See paragraph below.
+Women 2 50% See paragraph below.

-In accordance with Listing Rule 9.8.6R(9), the Board reports that as an externally managed Company, there are no executive management roles such as Chief Executive Officer ("CEO") or Chief Financial Officer ("CFO") and therefore, the Board is not required to report against this target as it is not applicable.
-However, the roles within the Company which are senior, in addition to the Chairman of the Company and the Senior Independent Director, are the Chairs of the Audit, Nomination & Remuneration, Management Engagement and Investment Committees, with the Audit Chair held by a woman at the year-end and continues to be so at the date of this Statement.
+In accordance with Listing Rule 9.8.6R(9), the Board reports that as an externally managed Company, there are no executive management roles such as Chief Executive Officer ("CEO") or Chief Financial Officer ("CFO") and therefore the Board is not required to report against this target as it is not applicable.
+However, the roles within the Company which are senior, in addition to the Chair of the Company and the Senior Independent Director, are the Chairs of the Audit, Nomination & Remuneration, Management Engagement and Investment Committees, with the Audit and Investment Committee Chairs held by a woman.

-The Board consists of four directors, all of whom are white and of British nationality and therefore there is no minority ethnic Board representation.
-The Board have committed to include diversity and inclusion for their future recruitment.
+The Board consists of four white directors, of British or Canadian nationality and therefore there is no minority ethnic Board representation.
+The Board are committed to include diversity and inclusion for all their future recruitment.

-Being a smaller Board does make it more challenging to achieve diversity however the Board is more diverse in other aspects as shown in the Directors' biographies on page 48.
+Being a smaller Board does make it more challenging to achieve diversity however the Board has a range of different experience as shown in the Directors' biographies on page 48.